 I trained my first dog at the age of 16 using “The Koehler Method of Dog Training.”
 For those of you under the age of 40, W. Koehler trained most of the animals in Walt Disney’s movies of the 1950s and 60s.
-It went out of favor by some because of its use of “negative reinforcement.”
-I also studied Cesar Millan, Dr. Ian Dunbar and Doggy Dan among many others in my past to develop my professional dog training in Minnesota.
+It went out of favor by most because of its use of “positive punishment.”
+I also studied Cesar Millan, Dr. Ian Dunbar, Doggy Dan, Jean Donaldson, Karen Pryor, among many others in my past, to develop my professional dog training in Minnesota.

-To truly understand your dog, you need to first understand wolf social structure, hierarchy and communication.
-This will allow your dog to understand you!
-The concepts taught are very simple.
-There are basically five rules to follow in order to become the leader of your dog.
-They will follow your commands because they want to, not because you force them to or offer them treats.
-I would love to discuss all of my techniques and philosophies on professional dog training in Minnesota, so feel free to contact me today for a consultation and I will explain in much greater detail!
+I would love to discuss all of my techniques and philosophies on professional dog training in Minnesota, so feel free to contact me today for a free consultation, and I will explain in much greater detail!